HoloLens environment considerations

 For your holograms to look crisp, clear, and stable, your HoloLens needs to be calibrated just for you.
 When you first set up your HoloLens, you’ll be guided through this process.
-Later on, if holograms don’t look right or you’re seeing a lot of errors, you can make adjustments.
+Later on, if holograms don’t look right or you’re seeing numerous errors, you can make adjustments.

-If you are having trouble mapping spaces, try deleting nearby holograms and remapping the space.
+If you're having trouble-mapping spaces, try deleting nearby holograms and remapping the space.

 If your holograms look jittery or shaky, or if you’re having trouble placing holograms, the first thing to try is the Calibration app.
 This app can also help if you’re experiencing any discomfort while using your HoloLens.

 To get to the Calibration app, go to Settings > System > Utilities.
 Select Open Calibration and follow the instructions.